 Why does anxiety cause numb and tingling fingers?

-Behaving in an apprehensive manner activates the stress response.
-The stress response secretes stress hormones into the bloodstream where they travel to targeted spots in the body to bring about specific physiological, psychological, and emotional changes that enhance the body’s ability to deal with a threat - to either fight with or flee from it - which is the reason the stress response is often referred to as the fight or flight response.
+When this symptom is caused by anxiety, behaving in an apprehensive manner activates the stress response.
+The stress response secretes stress hormones into the bloodstream where they travel to targeted spots to bring about specific physiological, psychological, and emotional changes that enhance the body’s ability to deal with a threat - to either fight with or flee from it - which is the reason the stress response is often referred to as the fight or flight response.

 Hyperventilation is another cause of tingling fingers.
 When we breathe too shallowly and don’t take in enough oxygen, this causes the CO2 levels in the blood to change, which can cause a tingling sensation in the body, including the fingers.
 If you aren’t breathing normally, this can cause your fingers to feel tingly or like they are prickling and tingling.

-Another cause of tingly numb feeling fingers is an overly stressed body.
-Since stress causes the body’s muscles and arteries to tighten, an overly stressed body can cause blood flow to be restricted to the hands, which can also cause a numb and tingly feeling in the fingers.
-Being under a lot of unrelieved stress can this feeling.
+Chronic stress is another cause of tingly, numb feeling fingers.
+Since stress causes the body’s muscles and arteries to tighten, chronic stress can cause blood flow to be restricted to the hands, which can also cause a numb and tingly feeling in the fingers.

 How to get rid of tingling and numb feeling fingers